brainets/hoi/paper/paper.md

 ---
-title:  'High-performance estimation of Higher-Order Interactions from multivariate data'
+title:  'HOI: A Python toolbox for high-performance estimation of Higher-Order Interactions from multivariate data'
 tags:
   - python
   - higher-order interactions